elomasney/styled_v1/README.md

 - To have the ability to create their own profile.
 - To browse the services and products easily.
 - Easily navigate to detailed information on services and products.
-- A fast, secure and reliable payement system of purchasing items.
+- A fast, secure and reliable payment system of purchasing items.
 - Easily identify the total of my purchases at any time.
 - The ability to update items in my shopping bag.
 - The ability to delete items in my shopping bag.